Timor-Leste buys into the Sunrise Oil and Gas Project

-The following day, the Parliamentary plenary completed the process of debate and approval of the law, with 37 votes in favor, 22 against and no abstentions.
-FRETILIN issued a press release explaining why they voted against the proposed alteration.
+On 14 November, the Parliamentary plenary completed the process of debate and approval of the law, with 37 votes in favor, 22 against and no abstentions.
+FRETILIN issued a press release explaining why they voted against it.

-The proposed law has been sent to the President of the Republic, who has 30 days to decide whether to promulgate or veto it.
+The proposed law was sent to the President of the Republic, who had 30 days to decide whether to promulgate or veto it.
 A delegation from La'o Hamutuk and the NGO Forum met with the President on 27 November to encourage him to veto.
 The meeting was reported by the President's office, Tatoli, RTTL-TV, GMN TV and other media.
 The next day, the President said he was still studying the issue.

-On 30 November, Prime Minister Taur Matan Ruak said that this is not an easy decision for the President, but Timorese people must be brave enough to accept the risk (Tetum audio).
+On 30 November, Prime Minister Taur Matan Ruak said that this is not an easy decision for the President, but that the Timorese people must be brave enough to accept the risk (Tetum audio).

 Parliament began debating the 2019 State Budget in plenary on 6 December with a speech by the Prime Minister and a consolidated Committee Report, and the debate will continue until the 22nd.
 The Sunrise project is one of the most controversial issues.
 In its Recommendations to Government, Parliament's Economic Committee D suggested: "Committee D and all Members of Parliament still have no access to independent studies of recognized quality on the feasibility of the Timor-Leste petrochemical pipeline project (pipeline, LNG plant and refinery).
 In the light of conflicting information on its feasibility, the Committee appeals once again for the Government to provide, albeit with conditions due to the special sensitivity of the subject, any credible, independent studies about the subject.
 On the other hand, the Committee - and certainly all Members of the National Parliament - would like to have access to any cost-benefit studies (including periods of production and deadlines) for alternative strategies for the exploitation of Greater Sunrise (at least those originally proposed by the oil companies -- referring to the pipeline to Darwin or the floating platform -- and the one proposed by the Government) since up to now such a comparative study has not been available to us -- which would greatly help us make a decision on the present and future allocations of resources."